Kuldebar/atoning-unifex/README.md

 <img src="https://raw.githubusercontent.com/Kuldebar/atoning-unifex/main/Turtle-Wow-turtlewow_logo_lettering.png" alt="Turtle WoW Logo" width="300">

-A curated list for Turtle WoW players, centered around *pfUI* or *DragonflightReloaded* for a polished experience. *Updated: 8/31/2025*
+A curated list for Turtle WoW players, centered around *pfUI* or *DragonflightReloaded* for a polished experience BUT you can choose to forgo both of those and still build a very fine UI from this list.
+For example, _ShaguTweaks and/or Bongos_ can improve the default Turtle UI features without reinventing it.  *Updated: 9/1/2025*

 <img src="https://raw.githubusercontent.com/Kuldebar/atoning-unifex/main/Addons.png" alt="Addons overview" width="500">